stevetmat/BioInspiredFDesc/README.md

 ------

 Upon acceptance, to following folders will contain all the codes related to the recent papers:
-- Folder CMIG - Texture Analysis of Histopathologic Images Using Ecological Diversity Measures and Discrete Wavelet Transform.
-Submitted to Computerized Medical Imaging and Graphics
+- Folder ESWA - Multiresolution Texture Analysis of Histopathologic Images Using Ecological Diversity Measures.
 - Folder EBiT - E-BiT: Extended bio-inspired texture descriptor for texture analysis and characterization.
-Submitted to Pattern Recognition Letters